Nivas-Potharaju/Embedded-Systems-Course-Projects/README.md

 # Embedded-Systems-Course-Projects
 This GitHub repository showcases two projects aimed at enhancing automation and control using Arduino microcontrollers and various sensor modules.
 The first project focuses on controlling a DC fan, while the second project involves monitoring flame temperature and triggering corresponding actions.

+**First Project**
+The first project offers a practical solution for regulating the operation of a DC fan using an Arduino, touch sensor, and relay module.
+With a simple touch on the sensor, users can conveniently switch the fan on or off, as well as adjust its speed.
+The Arduino acts as the central control unit, receiving input from the touch sensor and activating the relay module to control the fan's power supply.
+The repository provides comprehensive documentation, including circuit diagrams and Arduino code, allowing users to replicate and customize the setup according to their requirements.

+**Second Project**
+In the second project, a DHT11 temperature and humidity sensor is utilized to monitor flame temperature.
+The Arduino reads the temperature data from the sensor and compares it to predefined thresholds.
+If the flame temperature exceeds 30 degrees Celsius, an audible alert is generated through a buzzer to draw attention to the increased temperature.
+If the temperature goes beyond 32 degrees Celsius, a water pump is activated to provide cooling.
+This project showcases the potential for using sensor data to trigger appropriate actions and automate responses.
+The GitHub repository includes detailed instructions, circuit diagrams, and Arduino code to guide users in implementing and expanding upon the flame temperature monitoring system.